cmcourville/opencv-camera-app/README.md

-# CS549 Vision Lab 1 — Camera App
+# Camera App

-A webcam-based camera application built with OpenCV and Python for WPI CS549 (Computer Vision).
+A webcam-based camera application built with OpenCV and Python.

 ## Requirements